Skip to content

 Genetic counsellors can also be contacted at a later date to discuss any further questions you may have.

-To find out more, visit the UK SMA Patient Registry website.
+To find out more, visit the UK SMA Patient Registry website >.

 SMA UK

-The Living With SMA area of our website builds on knowledge and advice from the SMA Community and SMA UK’s Support Services team, and covers a whole host of topics including equipment, homes, education, transport, leisure, holidays, financial, emotional and social support.
-In the Health & Wellbeing section of this website, we refer to the 2017 Standards of Care (SoC) for SMA which covers 5q SMA.
-If your child has been diagnosed with SMARD1, the guidance in the SoC may not be relevant for you and it is important to discuss your child’s individual care and management with your medical team.
+The Living With SMA / Children area of our website builds on knowledge and advice from the SMA Community and SMA UK’s Support Services team.
+It covers a whole host of topics that might be useful including equipment, homes, transport, emotional and social support.
+The Health & Wellbeing section focuses on care for those who have 5qSMA so is not relevant for families affacted by SMARD1.

 Children’s hospices